cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
-        text: '“I refuse to accept the view that mankind is so tragically bound to the starless midnight of racism and war that the bright daybreak of peace and brotherhood can never become a reality… I believe that unarmed truth and unconditional love will have the last word.”'
+        text: "“I refuse to accept the view that mankind is so tragically bound to the starless midnight of racism and war that the bright daybreak of peace and brotherhood can never become a reality… I believe that unarmed truth and unconditional love will have the last word.”    ~\_\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "~\_\_"
       -
         type: text
         marks: